Entertainment

 The Leneghan Academy, under the direction of Catherine Leneghan Fox, is celebrating it's 30th year of Irish Dance instruction in the Cleveland area.
 The studio holds classes in Euclid, Parma Hts and Westlake.
 Dancers have opportunities to train for fun and fitness, for performance and for competition.

 Leneghan Academy has been successful nationally and internationally and is well known locally for exciting performances.
-If you know anyone who would like to join our school please visit our website at www.leneghanacademy.com or see anyone at the side of the stage for information.
+If you know anyone who would like to join our school please visit our website or see anyone at the side of the stage for information.

 Royal Scottish Country Dance, Cleveland Heights Group